 ‘To be there at the moment a mother gives birth is the most amazing experience and I never get tired of it,’ she says.
 ‘It’s an honour and I’m so proud to call myself a midwife.’

 Philippa’s calm, kind and funny personality has seen her through some extraordinary times.
-She gave birth to her own child at the same NHS trust where she worked, and her colleagues, whom she describes as her ‘second family’, delivered her son.
+She gave birth to her own child at the same NHS trust where she worked, and her colleagues, whom she describes as her ‘second family’, delivered her daughter.

 However, a year ago Philippa, 35, began to show signs of stress: bursting into tears for no reason, fearful to leave the house and dogged by debilitating insomnia.